vic-ma/howtodismantle.github.io/_posts/2024-09-15-I-O-Lets-go-The-hitchikers-guide-to-I-O-devices.md

   - name: Unleashing the ICP DAS ET-2254 with MQTT and Peakboard
     url: /2024-08-06-I-O-Lets-Go-Unleashing-the-ICP-DAS-ET-2254-with-MQTT-and-Peakboard.html
 ---
-In this blog we already talked about various devices to be connected with Peakboard and build beautiful applictions.
-One family of devices are I/O devices.
-These are used to connect any kind of sensors like light barriers, buttons, temperature sensors, or countlesse others.
-On the output side we often see actors like traffic lights or sound alarms.
+In this blog, we've explained how to connect various devices to Peakboard, and build beautiful applications.
+One family of devices is I/O devices.
+These are used to connect any kind of sensor, like light barriers, buttons, temperature sensors, or countless others.
+On the output side, we often see actors like traffic lights and sound alarms.

-On the market there are literally hundreds of these I/O devices and the overall majority of those work very well with Peakboard.
-This might be confusing for customers who just started their journey and still try to figure out on which brand or device to build their architecture.
-In his article we will discuss the five typical ways to connect to an I/O device and then introduce four I/O devices along with their features.
+On the market, there are literally hundreds of these I/O devices, and the vast majority of them work very well with Peakboard.
+This might be confusing for customers who have just started their journey, and are trying to figure out which brand or device they want to build their architecture on.

+In this, article we'll discuss the five most common ways for connecting a Peakboard Box to an I/O device.
+We'll also introduce four I/O devices along with their features.

 ## Techical connectivity